-Ideas, Initiatives, Positions, and Agenda ILA's advocacy program includes development of legislative initiatives (bills proposing changes to existing Illinois laws), legislative monitoring (review and tracking of all bills introduced), development of association positions (support, opposition, or neutral position on bills affecting ILA's membership), and direct advocacy on key bills.
+ILA's advocacy program includes four major activities: development of legislative initiatives (bills proposing changes to existing Illinois laws); legislative monitoring (review and tracking of all bills introduced); development of association positions (support, opposition, or neutral position on bills affecting ILA's membership); and direct advocacy on key bills.

-The Illinois library community and the ILA Public Policy Committee (PPC) are responsible for formulating initiatives (for example, laws the association would like to create or amend) and developing positions on legislative issues presented by others.
+The Illinois library community and the ILA Public Policy Committee (PPC) are responsible for formulating initiatives (i.e., laws the association would like to create or amend) and developing positions on legislative issues presented by others.
 This combined agenda is presented to the ILA Executive Board for its approval in early fall and then presented to the ILA membership at the annual membership meeting.
-The ILA Executive Board, through the PPC, is the final authority for determining the association's position on specific bills.
+The ILA Executive Board is the final authority for determining the association's position on specific bills.

-Action Item: If the association would like to propose new legislation, the association, through the public policy process, must approve the proposed legislative initiative.
+Action: If the association would like to propose new legislation, the association, through the public policy process, must approve the proposed legislative initiative.

-Strategy
+2. Strategy